 - Return to work assistance

-While the award-winning, seasoned individual disability attorneys and ERISA lawyers at DarrasLaw can help you timely file your individual or group long-term disability benefit claim, the majority of our clients call us after their insurance companies have wrongfully delayed or denied their rightful benefits.
+While the award-winning, seasoned individual disability attorneys at DarrasLaw can help you timely file your individual or group long-term disability benefit claim, the majority of our clients call us after their insurance companies have wrongfully delayed or denied their rightful benefits.

 The federal laws that govern employer-sponsored and group disability benefits help to make disability law so complex.
-These laws, codified under the Employee Retirement Income Security Act (ERISA) are not beneficiary friendly, and you need an experienced disability insurance lawyer and ERISA attorney from DarrasLaw on your side as you timely file your valid group disability insurance claim or administrative appeal.
+These laws, codified under the Employee Retirement Income Security Act (ERISA) are not beneficiary friendly, and you need an experienced Oregon Disability Lawyer from DarrasLaw on your side as you timely file your valid group disability insurance claim or administrative appeal.

 Medical Conditions That Qualify for Benefits Under Most Oregon Disability Insurance Plans